 Generally speaking fish will be scaled, filleted and pin boned in our normal production cycle, but some clients welcome a finished cut portion of fish to a weight tolerance e.g. a 200 gram salmon portion.
 Although this work is generally carried out by the kitchen staff, we can and do provide this service for large banquet orders where kitchen space may be compromised etc.

-Wet Fish remains the family business that started twelve years ago.
+Wet Fish remains the family business that started sixteen years ago.
 These days we have been joined by our daughter Aimee and son-in-law Kevin who assist in the day to day operation.
 We have a dedicated staff team who represent the brand with the highest of standards.

 Our clientele are some of the most highly regarded properties and restaurants not just in the region, but in the world.
 We have established a top class and highly efficient processing facility in the DIP area of Dubai where our fish is stored and processed in safe and hygienic HACCP accredited standards.